mquandalle/meteor-dev-error-overlay/README.md

 Display a nice overlay in your browser when your Meteor app has a server-side build error.
 You can also optionally display a desktop notification or play a sound!

+This package is `debugOnly`, meaning it won't be included in the production build of your app.

 ![Screenshot](screenshot.png)

 ### Future improvements to make: